loraradoycheva/hedonometer-project/README.md

 5. sort=relevance with empty query: Our API requests used relevance sorting with no search query.
 This is not a random sample.
 The API's definition of relevance without a query is unclear, and results may reflect indexing priorities rather than a representative cross-section of World section articles.
 6. 2023 sample size: The 2023 dataset contains only 449 headlines.
 The estimate for this year is less precise and should be interpreted with more caution than other years.
 7. “Say” as a filter word.
 We have tested including “say” and its derivatives, following the same logic as the other report words.
 This filter, however gave flawed result as “say” is so prevalent in the headlines and body text respectively, api pulls articles for only the last months of the year, as it filters by “best fit” and “relevance” and those conditions get fulfilled with the most recent data, that being the end of the year.

+## Instrument note

+1. What can this data set be trusted to measure well?

+This hedonometer can only measure exhibited behavior.
+It can quantify exhibited emotional tone as perceived by a generic user of Twitter.
+It is unable to reflect accurately actual internal emotional states or private beliefs of individuals or populations included.

+2. What claims can NOT be made based on this data set?

+While the patterns observed in the data might suggest universal human behaviors, those cannot be statistically generalized to the broader population.
+Twitter user accounts are a non-representative population.

 # Conclusion